saumyap24/aws-solutions-architect-associate-notes/VPC/vpc.md

 ---
 ## Direct Connect
 ---
-- AWS Direct Connect is the AWS Solution for establishing dedicated netwrok connections from on-premises locations to AWS
+- AWS Direct Connect is the AWS Solution for establishing dedicated network connections from on-premises locations to AWS
 - Very fast network lower Bandwidth 50M-500M or Higher bandwidth 1GB or 10GB

 - Helps reduce network costs and increase bandwidth throughput (great for high traffic networks)